 Lost and found articles, as well as inquiries about lost articles, should be directed to Facility Management Services.
-Clothing and less valuable items go in a bin across from the weight room entrance.
+Clothing and less valuable items go in a bin near the weight room entrance.
 More valuable items such as electronics, keys, and jewelry are kept in the Facility Management Services office.
 After 30 days, any unclaimed items are discarded.

 Off-Campus Promotion, Publicity, and Announcements

 All articles and/or materials for release to off-campus media must be submitted in advance to the Marketing and Media Relations Office for approval.

 It is the policy of the College to make every effort to provide an environment free from discrimination and from offensive, inappropriate or degrading remarks or conduct.
 Such behavior includes, but is not limited to; inappropriate remarks about or conduct related to any individual’s race, color, national origin, sex, pregnancy, disability, age, and status with regard to public assistance.
 Offensive behavior prohibited by this policy includes requests to engage in illegal, immoral, or unethical conduct or retaliation for the making of a complaint.

 While all forms of offensive, inappropriate and discriminatory behavior are prohibited, it is the College’s policy to emphasize that sexual harassment is strictly prohibited.

 The harassment of any undergraduate students in the School of Arts and Sciences at Crown College is demeaning to both the victim of the harassment and to the College.
 It can result in withdrawal, absenteeism, low morale, and an unsafe and uncomfortable learning environment.
 The College will not tolerate the harassment of any of its students and will take immediate, positive steps to stop it when it occurs.